Frequently Asked Questions

 What do I need to do before the "WP" deadline?

 CHECK YOUR SCHEDULE!
 Get a printed copy at the Office of Registration and Records.
 Check for specific classes, making sure you are registered for the section you are attending (M001, M002, etc.).
 Check your grading option and number of hours, as corrections must be made before the "WP" deadline.

-Are there any scholarships available through the College of Arts
+Are there any scholarships available through the College of Arts and Sciences?